Diana DiZoglio

 Diana DiZoglio (born June 5, 1983) is an American politician who is the current Massachusetts State Auditor.
 A member of the Democratic Party, DiZoglio had previously represented the 1st Essex District in the Massachusetts Senate from 2019 to 2023.
 The district included her home city of Methuen as well as Newburyport, Haverhill, Merrimac, Amesbury, Salisbury, and four of eight precincts in North Andover.

 DiZoglio also previously represented the 14th Essex district, which included portions of North Andover, Methuen, Lawrence and Haverhill, in the Massachusetts House of Representatives from 2013 until 2019.
 In June 2021, DiZoglio announced her run for Massachusetts State Auditor and won the 2022 election in November.

+She was named one of the 150 most influential Bostonians by Boston Magazine in 2026.

 Early life and career

-DiZoglio was born in Methuen, Massachusetts, graduating from Methuen High School in 2002.
-She attended Wellesley College, graduating with a Bachelor's of Arts in Psychology and Spanish.
-DiZoglio also attended Middlesex Community College, graduating with an associate degree in Psychology.
+DiZoglio was born in Methuen, Massachusetts, to a teenaged single mother, who worked as a nurse’s aide.
+They moved around a lot, and DiZoglio had to constantly change schools.
+She graduated from Methuen High School in 2001.
+She worked full-time after high school, saving up to attend community college.
+She graduated from Middlesex Community College with an associate degree in Psychology in 2008 with a 4.0.
+The director of the Honors Program at her school encouraged her to apply as a transfer student to Wellesley College.
+As a nontraditional student, she received the Davis Scholarship which covers the full cost of attendance, including housing.
+She graduated in 2010 with a bachelor degree as a double major in Psychology and Spanish.

 Prior to being elected to the Massachusetts House of Representatives, DiZoglio worked as chief-of-staff to Edward A. Kelly, president of the Professional Fire Fighters of Massachusetts (PFFM).
 She also served as a legislative aide in the Massachusetts House of Representatives, worked for multiple non-profit organizations and was a small business owner.